-This Challenge Paper addresses the second priority topic - Incentives for RI - with the aim of helping MLE participants prepare for the Second Working Meeting that will take place in Athens, GR, on the 12th and 13th of March 2019.
+This Thematic Report addresses the second priority topic - Incentives for RI - and was developed from a Challenge Paper developed with the aim of helping MLE participants prepare for the Second Working Meeting that took place in Athens, GR, on the 12th and 13th of March 2019.
 The overall scope of this topic was defined in the Kick-off Meeting that took place on the 14th of November 2018 in Brussels, where representatives of all the 14 participating countries (Austria, Bulgaria, Denmark, Estonia, Finland, France, Greece, Ireland, Lithuania, Luxembourg, Moldova, Norway, Spain, and Sweden) shared information about RI framework in their countries and discussed their learning objectives.